pbanj/Bonder/README.md

 I started working on this ages ago but gave up on it as the AI available was kind of shit at portraying Bender.
 Well all that has changed.

-This repo serves as a home for the prompt, scripts, automation, docker compose examples, and WakeWords.
+This repo serves as a home for the prompt, voice, scripts, automation, docker compose examples, and WakeWords.

  **Full disclosure**
 - I did use Gemini 3 Pro to help work out the kinks and get the personality right.